payola/Payola/docs/user_guide.md

 ![Sign Up](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/sign_up_credentials.png)

 You will be automatically logged in and redirected to your Dashboard.
 The dashboard is the initial page of the Payola website.
-You can see content shared to you on the dashboard, as well as the content you created.
+You can see content shared to you on the dashboard, as well as the content you have created.
 Especially analyses and data sources.
 On the dashboard, there are only first 5 items of each list.
-If there are more to be displayed, the 'View all' button will appear.
+If there are more to be displayed, the 'View all' button will appear to make you able to list them all.

 ![Logged In Dashboard](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/logged_in_dashboard.png)